arcus/education_modules/sql_joins_demystified/sql_joins_demystified.md

 **Hospital one-to-many examples**

 * One patient has multiple encounters on different dates
-* One encounter may include multiple orders for different procedures and medications
+* One encounter may include multiple orders for different procedures and medications.
 * One medication order can give rise to multiple medication administrations

 **Retail website one-to-many examples**